tonethar/IGME-230-GDD-Spring-2018/notes/php-1.md

 1. Which PHP function will tell the developer which version and which modules of of PHP are installed?

 ## X. <a id="section10">Review Exercises
+1. Upgrade your banjo account to at least PHP 7+ - to do so involves editing a file named `php` that already exists on your banjo web account at `abc1234/php_data/php` - you can find instructions here: https://www.rit.edu/webdev/php-7 - the instructions tell you to modify this file via the command line, but you can also "download it/modify it/upload it back to banjo" if you wish.
 1. Post the *info.php* to your web account.
-1. Upgrade your banjo account to at least PHP 7+ - to do so involves editing a file named `php` that already exists on your banjo web account at `abc1234/php_data/php` - you can find instructions here: https://www.rit.edu/webdev/php-7 - the instructions tell you to modify this file via the command line, but you can also "download it/modify it/upload it back to banjo" if you wish.
+Also verify that it shows you are running PHP 7.
 1. Do the section VII.
 "Try This", rename the file to **php-1-HW.php,** and post it to the web with your changes.

 ## XI. <a id="section11">Resources